 The Best Weeks to Play Following a Bye Week

-To make it simpler to visualize game results, wins are highlighted in green, losses are highlighted in red,
+To make it simpler to visualize game results, I highlighted wins in green, losses in red, and ties in yellow.